-Debra A. Freid graduated from Wayne State University in 1978 and from the Wayne State University Law School in 1981, cum laude.
+Debra A. Freid, recently featured in Leading Lawyers, graduated from Wayne State University in 1978 and from the Wayne State University Law School in 1981, cum laude.
 She has been practicing since 1981.
 She is admitted to practice in the state courts of Michigan, the U.S. District Court-Eastern & Western Districts of Michigan and the U.S. Court of Appeals-6th Circuit.
 Her specialization includes all types of employment discrimination cases, including employment discharge/discrimination, Whistle Blower, Harassment and free speech violation as well as Personal Injury Litigation including auto/motorcycle accidents, serious injury claims and death claims.

 - Vice President (and President-Elect, June 2017) of the Michigan Association for Justice: April 2015- Present, a 1400-member organization that is dedicated to the preservation of the rights of the injured to vigorous and effective representation on their behalf.

 - National Trial Lawyers of America: Top 100 Trial Lawyers for 2015, 2016, and 2017

 - AV Preeminent Rating—the highest rating that can be conferred, which signifies legal excellence (5.0 out of 5.0 – highest available AV rated Preeminent for legal knowledge, analytical capabilities, judgement, communication ability, and legal experience.)

 - Associate in American Board of Trial Attorneys (ABOTA)- membership by invitation only; dedicated to the preservation of the right to jury trial for those injured.

 - Board Certified as a Civil Trial Advocate by the National Board of Trial Advocacy (as of March 2017, one of only 9 certified in Michigan); dedicated to improving the quality of trial advocacy in the courtroom and to certifying only those who are highly qualified trial attorneys.